kushidesign/kushi/README.md

   :mix-blend-mode--darken)

-;; Tokenized-keywords + usage of a map for css-fn syntax (defcss ".headline2"
+;; Tokenized-keywords + usage of a map for css function syntax (defcss ".headline2"
   :top--0
   :left--0